Gradient Flow Sampler-based Distributionally Robust Optimization: Experiments

 \section{Experiments}

 We conduct numerical experiments on different tasks to validate our theoretical insights.
-Our goal is to compare the performance of four different DRO methods-Algorithm~\ref{alg:SDRO-WFR} (WFR) and Algorithm~\ref{alg:SDRO-NGD} (WGF), the dual method for SDRO (Dual)\citep{wang2021sinkhorn}, and WRM \citep{sinha2020certifyingdistributionalrobustnessprincipled}.
-We also compare Stein Variational Gradient (SVG) (Algorithm~\ref{alg:SDRO-SVG}) method and Restricted Gaussian Oracle (RGO) (Algorithm~\ref{alg:SDRO_rgo}) method with these methods in Section~\ref{sec:experiment3} and Section~\ref{sec:experiment4}.
-For methodological consistency across all experiments, the Dual method uses Randomized Truncation MLMC\citep{blanchet2015unbiased} as suggested in \citep{wang2021sinkhorn}, and the WRM solves its inner problem using gradient descent.
+Our goal is to compare the performance of four different DRO methods: Algorithm~\ref{alg:SDRO-WFR} (WFR-DRO), Algorithm~\ref{alg:SDRO-NGD} (WGF-DRO), the dual method for SDRO (Dual) \citep{wang2021sinkhorn}, and WRM \citep{sinha2020certifyingdistributionalrobustnessprincipled}.
+We also compare algorithms based on Stein Variational Gradient (SVG-DRO) (Algorithm~\ref{alg:SDRO-SVG}) method and Restricted Gaussian Oracle \citep{lee2021structured} (RGO-DRO) (Algorithm~\ref{alg:SDRO_rgo}) method with those methods in Appendices~\ref{sec:appx_features} and~\ref{sec:experiment3} .
+For methodological consistency across all experiments, the Dual method uses Randomized Truncation MLMC \citep{blanchet2015unbiased} as suggested in \citep{wang2021sinkhorn}, and the WRM solves its inner problem using gradient descent.
+Sections~\ref{sec:lenet_mnist} and~\ref{sec:cifar_resnet} evaluate adversarial robustness on increasingly deep convolutional architectures, while Section~\ref{sec:exp_latent_wfr} demonstrates the qualitative behaviour of the WFR sampler on a high-dimensional generative latent space.
 All experiments were conducted on a laptop with an NVIDIA RTX A3000 GPU using Python.
 The code is available at \url{https://github.com/ZusenXu/GFS-DRO}